" They worked very hard on my case and got me a very, very favorable outcome "

 Furthermore, any evidence that favors your side of the case will need to be exposed.
 Witness statements and attorney work product are exempted from disclosure during discovery.
 If the United States Attorney does not conform to discovery rules and fails to disclose relevant information, the court can order the lawyer to reveal that information, grant you more time for review, or prevent the evidence from being used.

 Contact our legal defense team as soon as you suspect you are being investigated or if you are facing federal charges already.
 Keep in mind that it is important to be with a defense lawyer who understands how the discovery process works and knows how to use the government’s evidence to create a defense strategy.
 Let our legal team develop a strategic defense for you—get in touch with one of your skilled federal lawyers now.

 Challenging Government Evidence

 Whether you are up against the dea, FBI, IRS, or any other federal agency, our defense attorneys are ready to work with you and begin advising you on the steps you need to take to defend yourself.
-Our legal firm has built a reputation as one of the best in misdemeanor and felony cases.
+Our legal firm has built a reputation as one of the in misdemeanor and felony cases.
 With our successful state practice, we have licensed and experienced federal lawyers who work specifically with clients in federal cases and know how to guide clients through the defense process.
 Call our toll free number or send us a message online for more information on how our legal team can help you and to get started.

 On the local level, conspiracy occurs when two or more individuals plan to commit a crime.
 That crime could be anything from murder to fraud.
 A person can go to state prison for committing conspiracy whether the crime actually happened or not.
 However, the federal government also its own conspiracy statutes.
 It’s outlined in 18 USC 371.